Aliases for HBG1 Gene

 GeneCards Summary for HBG1 Gene

 HBG1 (Hemoglobin, Gamma A) is a Protein Coding gene.
-Diseases associated with HBG1 include fetal hemoglobin quantitative trait locus 1 and congenital hemolytic anemia.
+Diseases associated with HBG1 include fetal hemoglobin quantitative trait locus 1 and hereditary persistence of fetal hemoglobin - sickle cell disease.
 Among its related pathways are p70S6K Signaling and IL-2 Pathway.
 GO annotations related to this gene include iron ion binding and oxygen binding.
 An important paralog of this gene is HBA2.

 UniProtKB/Swiss-Prot for HBG1 Gene